Ohad2245/RestfulApi/README.md

+##### I was asked to implement a BACKEND API to manage the orders of a certain restaurant.

+#### Server Functionality:
+○ The API supports the following functionality:
+■ Save a new order
+■ Receive all orders from the last day.
+■ Can update an order.
+■ Can delete an order.

+I chose to use NodeJS

 # NodeJS

  NodejS is open-source, cross platforms(more than 1 OS), JavaScript runtime environment, that executes JS code outside the web browser.

 - Written in C, C++, JavaSscript.